Numbers list in English (0–100)

 Confusing thirteen and thirty

-These two numbers are similar, except for the ending, so it is easy to mistake them at the beginning.
+These two numbers are similar, except for the ending.

 |